arbeuerman/next-trip_target/README.md

 ### To run the app

+1. Clone the repository
-1. Navigate to folder _next-trip_target_
+2. Navigate to folder _next-trip_target_
-2. Run `npm ci` in terminal to ensure npm packages up-to-date
+3. Run `npm ci` in terminal to ensure npm packages up-to-date
-3. Enter command `npm start` in terminal to spin up localhost
+4. Enter command `npm start` in terminal to spin up localhost

 ## To execute tests